-The Internet of Things (IoT) is a network of physical objects connected by the internet through sensors and software - this can be as simple as controlling a thermostat on your mobile device.
+The Internet of Things (IoT) is a network of physical objects connected by the Internet through sensors and software - this can be as simple as controlling a thermostat on your mobile device.
 Any object can become an IoT device as long as it is capable of connecting to the internet and communicating information.

 1) Increased Visibility

 In factories of the past, visibility was often limited due to old processes and data.
-Organizations would know what they had in their factories, but not where their assets were and when they were moving.
+Organizations would know what they had in their factories but not where their assets were and when they were moving.
 One of IIoT’s top benefits is its ability to give you unprecedented visibility over your operations.
-Through real-time information, organizations are gaining data that provides a 360 degree view of their organization.
+Through real-time information, organizations are gaining data that provides a 360-degree view of their organization.

 More specifically, IIoT can show an operations manager how production is running in real-time, with a great amount of detail.
 Through monthly or weekly reports, data can pinpoint if there are manufacturing errors or certain machines that are performing poorly.
 It allows operations managers to see what’s causing delays in production and to be able to make informed decisions to resolve those issues.
-In a growing competitive landscape, being able to quickly resolve any delays can help organizations stay ahead of the competition.
+In an increasingly competitive landscape, being able to quickly resolve any delays can help organizations stay ahead of the competition.

 2) Higher Efficiency due to Automated Workflows